cs-ed/impacts-LNguyen64/README.md

 - Poor: Provides an inaccurate response to the question or fails to address the question.
 May include misinterpretations.
 Understanding of the topic is not apparent.

 In addition to the final assignment, the work that students do throughout the lesson should be monitored so that it serves as part of a formative assessment.
-Also, student’s participation in class discussion.
+Student’s participation in class discussion may also be included too.

 ### Outcomes

-Describe how your plan will facilitate diversity/equity/inclusion and help broadening participation in computing.
-Also describe how the course plan will help long-term goals in addressing computing impacts on society.

 App development is big business and new apps by aspiring entrepreneurs and inventors continue to come out each day.
 Some of the best apps involve ways to improve peoples's lives.
 They can also build empathy.
-I hope that after watching these videos, students would have a better understanding and empathy for people with
+I hope that after watching these videos, students would have a better understanding and empathy for people with specific disabilities and illnesses.